 Check Chrome extensions

 Chrome is a popular browser for Mac users thanks to its easy syncing to PCs and robust extension ecosystem.
-I run across a lot of instances of Chrome that have a decent amount of malware installed, though.
-Fortunately, it’s fairly easy to clean up.
+I run across many instances of Chrome that have a decent amount of malware installed, though.
+Fortunately, it’s relatively easy to clean up.

 Check for macOS malware